-Many people are using pictures on their website and do not realize that they are stealing images.
+Many people are using pictures on their websites and do not realize that they are stealing images.
 A great blog post always has an image or two associated with it.
 That is what helps draw people to your site and to read your post.

 The “good news” is that the internet has LOTS of great images out there.
 A quick search on Google and then click on Images, and BINGO!
 What more can you ask for?